ipdxco/github-as-code/docs/HOWTOS.md

 *Example*

-I do not want to configure the roles of `protocol` organization members through GitHub Management anymore.
+I do not want to configure the roles of `pl-strflt` organization members through GitHub Management anymore.

 I ensure that `terraform/resources_override.tf` contains the following entry:
 ```tf